 If the company's main short-term focus is on suborbital space travel, this will likely be scaled up to include quick travel around the globe.
 After all, the idea of taking tourists into space solely for a weightless flight will be popular, but only for so long.

 As mentioned, Virgin Galactic will most likely use this as a basis for perfecting the technology for long-distance space explorations in the future.
-If it becomes possible to launch missions with fewer specially trained astronauts, this opens up space for other specialists' mission.
+If it becomes possible to launch missions with fewer specially trained astronauts, this opens up space for other specialists' missions.

 The company claims its current goals are to democratise space and bring down the cost of launches to enable a much greater audience to enjoy space.
 How this will transition into other missions in the future remains to be seen.